hayschan/LibreBike-L1/README.md

 3. **Type-C Charging Port:** The Type-C charging port ensures fast and convenient charging for your tail light.
 You can easily recharge it before your next ride, ensuring that you're always prepared.

 4. **Customized Graphics:** Personalize your bike with customized graphics for your tail light.
-Just like the Magene L308, the LibreBike L1 allows you to add a personal touch to your bike and make it stand out from the crowd.
+LibreBike L1 allows you to add a personal touch to your bike and make it stand out from the crowd.

 5. **ANT+ Capability:** Unlike the Magene L308, the LibreBike L1 comes with built-in ANT+ capability.
 It supports the Bicycle Lights (LGT) ANT+ feature.
 This enables wireless communication with a bike computer or similar controller mounted on your bike's handlebars.
 The information transmitted includes manufacturer and product IDs, battery level, light state (on/off), and flashing speed.
 The ANT+ bike light controller can provide real-time feedback to the cyclist and manage the state of the lights based on user input or automation.